FAQ: Frequently-asked questions

 Q: Is there an actual TT2000 official route like some of your earlier years?

-A: The exact route is left completely up to riders to decide for themselves, but each rider must visit enough checkpoints to gain the required distance and points and collect the 4 (two paired) compulsory checkpoints.
-All checkpoints (regular and mystery) can be visited any in order.
+A: It depends what award you wish to go for.
+The Ride the Beat has an exact route and the GPX files and route are on the resource page.
+For the Emergency Responder, the exact route is left completely up to riders to decide for themselves, but each rider must visit enough checkpoints to gain the required distance and points and collect the compulsory checkpoints for the award.

 Q: Do I have to get to all the checkpoints and if not, what is the purpose of so many checkpoints?